 The idea is to make the starshade look like a series of slit petals, each one sitting around the inner disk.
 Since the perimeter shape of the object the light is hitting governs diffraction, this design controls the way the light waves of the star behave, drastically cutting diffraction.
 Because the starshade will be tilted when put into space, the light from our own Sun will not disrupt the telescope’s view of the extrasolar planetary system either.

 Although the proposal is to fly the starshade and the telescope into space in formation, it’s more likely that the telescope will be sent up first and the starshade will follow at a later date.
-Though a launch date is far from being confirmed, the mission concept is being put together and should be complete by 2015.
 The team behind it is conscious of cost – with a budget of around £1.8 billion ($3 billion) – so it’ll either work with an existing collector, such as the James Webb Space Telescope, or a four-metre (13-foot) telescope likely to be built in the future.

 This won’t be an easy mission, as the starshade will be sent to space in a folded state before unfurling.
 It also needs to be aligned with a telescope around 200,000 kilometres (124,000 miles) away.
 With little room for error and the need to maintain alignment, so much could go wrong.
 If the mission enables scientists to see planets they’d otherwise miss, enabling them be to analysed for water vapour, carbon dioxide and oxygen, the big question of the universe could be answered soon.

 Keep up to date with the latest reviews in All About Space – available every month for just £4.99.
 Alternatively you can subscribe here for a fraction of the price!